mbaumer/us_hep_funding/docs/_states/AL.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  90  NSF MPS grants, totalling  $11,108,175.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+90 NSF MPS grants, totalling $11,108,175.00

                                      Amount ($)
 Institution
 UNIVERSITY OF ALABAMA                   4939042